syncfusion-content/install-docs/Common/Essential-Studio/licensing/how-to-register-in-an-application.md

 {% endtabs %}

 N> * Place the license key between double quotes.
 Also, ensure that Syncfusion.Licensing.dll is referenced in your project where the license key is being registered.
-* Syncfusion license validation is done offline during application execution and does not require internet access.
-Apps registered with a Syncfusion license key can be deployed on any system that does not have an internet connection.
+* Syncfusion<sup style="font-size:70%">&reg;</sup>  license validation is done offline during application execution and does not require internet access.
+Apps registered with a Syncfusion<sup style="font-size:70%">&reg;</sup>  license key can be deployed on any system that does not have an internet connection.

-I> Syncfusion license keys can be validated during the Continuous Integration (CI) processes to ensure proper licensing and prevent licensing errors during deployment.
+I> Syncfusion<sup style="font-size:70%">&reg;</sup>  license keys can be validated during the Continuous Integration (CI) processes to ensure proper licensing and prevent licensing errors during deployment.
 Refer to the [CI License Validation](/common/essential-studio/licensing/licensing-faq/ci-license-validation) section for detailed instructions on how to implement it.

-## Where to register the Syncfusion License Key?
+## Where to register the Syncfusion<sup style="font-size:70%">&reg;</sup>  License Key?

 Below are the recommended place to register the license key in the various platforms (ASP.NET Core, Xamarin, etc.)